Bio

 approaches to machine learning, artificial intelligence,

-motor control.
+statistics, and data science.
 Statistics provides the mathematical foundations for

 handling uncertainty, making decisions, and designing learning